 - Golden hour is, of course, the best time – but evenings are very busy.
 If you are enthusiastic and really want that plum shot, get up early and head to Wahat Al Karama at dawn on a clear day (though those can be few and far between, most mornings you will find a little haze and slightly grey skies).

-- In the winter you can get fogs too which make wonderful moody photos but are very hard to predict and capture.
+- In the winter, you can get fogs too, making wonderful moody photos that are very hard to predict and capture.

 - Beware of others in your photos, local ladies particularly should not be photographed without permission.

 Where to stay in Abu Dhabi for the best views of the Grand Mosque

 The closest hotel and the only one that is really walking distance if the weather is cool enough is The Ritz Carlton.
 This imposing hotel is immediately over the freeway connected by the pedestrian bridge to Wahat Al Karama.
 It’s also one of our top recommended stays for families with its restaurants and facilities if budget permits.